jlui17/W2F_Inv_Manager/README.md

 For example, if container A has a bag with ID 1234 and I try to add or move a bag with ID 1234 into container A, it will give me an error message.

+## Phase 4: Task 3

+After analyzing my two classes: Container and Stockbag, I was unable to identify any cohesion or coupling problems.

+However, I realized that at the Night Market, we store more than just stock bags in each container, such as equipment for games.

+So, I've decided to create another abstract class called "Storable", which will be the parent class of all storable subclasses (or all the items that go into a container).
+This design allows for easier functionality expansion in the future along with looser coupling between Container and each Storable subclass.

+So, if, in the future, I decide to add multiple storable subclasses, like "Equipment", "Game Structures", "Bubble Tea Ingredients" and more to represent different items that can be stored in a container, since Container only deals with all Storable classes, there would be much less coupling between all of them.